-Welfare Benefits: The District shall provide all bargaining unit members, who qualify, with a fully paid term life insurance policy which shall provide a minimum \$50,000 coverage comparable to the current plan underwritten by Transamerica Occidental Life Assurance Company.
+Welfare Benefits: The District shall provide all employees, who qualify, with a fully paid term life insurance policy which shall provide a minimum \$50,000 coverage.
 Such policy shall also provide for accidental death and dismemberment coverage.
-The District agrees to provide bargaining unit members with an income protection plan comparable to the plan now in effect in the District based upon salaries derived from schedules in effect during the life of this Agreement.
-Members of the bargaining unit may participate in the tax sheltered annuity of their choice and the District will provide payroll deduction service for this purpose.
+The District agrees to provide employees with an income protection plan based upon salaries derived from schedules in effect during the life of this Agreement.
+Employees may participate in the tax-sheltered annuity of their choice and the District will provide payroll deduction service for this purpose.